TreyWW/MyFinances/README.md

 ### How to edit the contributors table?

-- Updated any info using `python3 manage.py contriubtors`
+- Updated any info using `python3 manage.py contributors`
 - Run `python3 manage.py contributors sync`
 - Make a PR to request these changes in
 - Done :)